nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 /opt/cray/pe/hdf5/1.10.1.1/INTEL/16.0/lib/libhdf5.a(H5PL.o): In function `H5PL_load':
 H5PL.c:(.text+0x612): warning: Using 'dlopen' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking
 ```
-This simply means that the library must be accessible at runtime despite fully static linking; this can usually be ignored.
+This simply means that the library must be accessible at runtime despite fully static linking and the program is thus not entirely self-contained, which is usually not an issue.

 ### Common linker problems